Review the information presented here in the online program and complete the survey BEFORE Friday, January 17.

 BC3 scholarships are available to all students and programs!
 The BC3 Education Foundation awards over $215,000 a year in scholarships to BC3 students.

-Apply in April 2025!
-Complete one online application next spring to be considered for over 150 scholarship awards!
-The application window is open from April 15 to July 1 every year.
+Apply This Spring!
+Complete one online application to be considered for over 150 scholarship awards!
+The application window is open April 15 to July 1 every year.
 Learn more ->

 BC3 is committed to supporting student success, working to remove barriers and providing access so that all Pioneers have the essentials they need to succeed.